 Interactive Quiz

-NumPy Practical Examples: Useful TechniquesThis quiz will challenge your knowledge of working with NumPy arrays.
+NumPy Practical Examples: Useful TechniquesThis quiz will test your understanding of working with NumPy arrays.
 You won't find all the answers in the tutorial, so you'll need to do some extra investigating.
 By finding all the answers, you're sure to learn some interesting things along the way.